Suicide Room

 Suicide Room (Sala Samobójców) is a 2011 Polish drama thriller film written and directed by Jan Komasa, and starring Jakub Gierszał as a popular high school student whose life quickly deteriorates into ostracisation and depression.

 The film premiered on 12 February 2011 at the 61st Berlin International Film Festival and received a wide release on 4 March 2011.
-It garnered positive reviews, and went on to several awards, including best actor (Jakub Gierszał), best actress (Roma Gąsiorowska), best screenplay (Jan Komasa) and best film.
+It garnered positive reviews, and went on to win several awards, including best actor (Jakub Gierszał), best actress (Roma Gąsiorowska), best screenplay (Jan Komasa) and best film.

 Plot

 Dominik Santorski is a popular but spoiled teenager, whose success-driven parents are out of touch with his life.
 At school, Dominik and his friends stumble upon a self-harm video while using his computer.
 Later, Dominik watches the rest of the video and leaves a comment for the poster.

 While drinking at an after-prom party, a girl admits to lesbian experimentation.
 A classmate, Aleksander, dares the girl to kiss her female friend.
 She agrees as long as Aleksander agrees to kiss Dominik.
 The two girls comply, and Aleksander and Dominik as well.
 A video of the two boys kissing is posted to social media, and Dominik's friends appear to find it cool.
 Later, when Dominik and Aleksander spar at judo practice, Dominik becomes aroused.
 This event is relayed to social media, and people begin to harass Dominik online.

 Dominik meets Sylwia, a suicidal girl who cuts herself and wears a mask, in an online chat group called "Sala Samobójców" (The Suicide Room).
 Dominik begins skipping school to spend time online.
 When Dominik sees an online video showing shadow puppets named after him and Aleksander engaging in homosexual acts, he rampages through his room.
 Sylwia mocks his pain and encourages him to scare normal people.
 Dominik adopts an alternative look and takes his father's gun to school.
 When Aleksander approaches him with some friends after school, Dominik begins to take out his gun, but flees to his taxi.

 Dominik discovers that Sylwia is a shut-in who has not left her room in three years.
 Dominik stays locked in his room, talking with Sylwia.
 These events go unnoticed by his parents.
 Eventually, the family's housekeeper calls the police, who break down Dominik's door to find him sitting in a pool of blood beside a broken mirror.
 He is sent to a hospital and kept in a psychiatric ward for three days.
 His parents arrive to take him home, claiming that there is nothing wrong with him and that he should be studying for exams.